 - Student has successfully completed their Candidacy Examination and is registering for REL 710.

-AN IBEF PETITION FORM MAY BE ATTAINED FROM THE OFFICE OF ADMISSIONS OR THE UWEST WEBSITE'S FORM CENTER
+AN IBEF PETITION FORM MAY BE OBTAINED FROM THE FINANCIAL AID OFFICE OR THE UWEST WEBSITE'S FORM CENTER

 The following students are not eligible for the scholarship: